-We will host a community meeting for neighbors, community members, and friends of Faith Church.
-Members of Faith Church, Mary, Queen of Peace, TC4, and the Sammamish Police Department will be available to further discuss the plan for the camp’s temporary residence at the church and answer questions you may have.
+On Thursday, October 1, at 7:00 p.m., we hosted a community meeting for neighbors, community members, and friends of Faith Church.
+Members of Faith Church, Mary, Queen of Peace, TC4, and the Sammamish Police Department discussed the plan for the camp’s temporary residence at the church and answered questions from neighbors.

 What is Tent City 4?

 Tent City 4 is a community of people experiencing homelessness, joining together to solve the shared problem of having no place to stay, as well as to provide safety in numbers.
 The camp has been in existence since 2004, and camp members consider themselves a family and are protective of one another.
 Currently about 20 people make up TC4, and the community will not exceed 30 people while staying at Faith Church.
 They will set up camp in the upper parking lot of the church, and Faith will provide electricity and utilities, as well as daytime use of the Annex in the event of inclement weather.

 Why would Faith Church host a homeless encampment?

 Faith Church is motivated by our faith to do what we can to provide for the poor and lift up the downtrodden as Jesus taught us to do.
 Not only do we have the space and resources to support the safety of 20 people, we also have been developing a relationship with TC4 for several years now, providing meals and welcoming them to special events on campus.
 Our congregation feels an affinity with TC4 and supports the decision to host them.